drew138/vibro/README.md

-# vibro
+# Vibro

-FullStack application which implements nginx, django and react in the implementation of its functionalities.
+FullStack application which implements docker, nginx, django and react in the implementation of its functionalities.